You can register for a first dose of your coronavirus (COVID-19) vaccination through the online self-registration portal.

 You should phone the national vaccination helpline on 0800 030 8013 and they will take you through the process.

 Once you have submitted your details, you'll receive a text or email confirming that you’ve registered successfully.

 You’ll receive a second text or email with your appointment details.
 This is based on the availability of vaccine supplies and staff.

 If you can’t make your allocated appointment you can rearrange your appointment.

 It is encouraged that as many people as possible register for their coronavirus vaccination, but you don’t have to.

-Alternatively, all local health boards are currently running vaccine open access services.
+Alternatively, all local health boards are currently running vaccine drop-in clinics.
 If you're under 18, you should ensure the clinic offers the Pfizer/BioNTech vaccine before attending.

 The vaccine you'll be offered

 The vaccine you are offered will be appropriate for you and will be based on clinical recommendations, including those of the Joint Committee for Vaccination and Immunisation (JCVI).
 The vaccine you receive will also depend on your age, whether you are pregnant and vaccine availability.
 For a limited number of people, it will depend on clinical reasons such as severe allergy or having a severely weakened immune system.